csu-hci-projects/FA22-BeckE_TerpstraF/README.md

 # Bear Birthday Bash Manual

 ## How To Run
 Make sure you are running the BearBirthday_Rebuild copy--this is the accurate and active copy.
-Bear_Birthday_Bash is depricated.
+Bear_Birthday_Bash is deprecated.

-When you first open the game, you will be greated with the home screen, which features the following menu options
+When you first open the game, you will be greeted with the home screen, which features the following menu options
 ```
 Play
 - This will run the game in the standard mode